DBDock

 Configuration

-After runningnpx dbdock init, a dbdock.config.json file is created:
+After runningnpx dbdock init, a dbdock.config.json file is created (without sensitive data):

 Storage Providers